jpassetti/mmi675-spring2024-wordpress/readme.md

 - Review WordPress template tags, like `the_title()`, `the_date()`, `the_excerpt()`, and `the_permalink()`.
 - Edit the `header.php` with the blog's title and description using `bloginfo()`.
 - Read more about [bloginfo()](https://developer.wordpress.org/reference/functions/bloginfo/).
+- Why would using `bloginfo()` be better than hardcoding the blog's title and description?

 ```php
 <header>